 Note 1: Minimum of 06 practicals to be performed in a given semester.

-Note2: Addition and deletion in the list of practicals may be made from time to time by the
+Note2 : Addition and deletion in the list of practicals may be made from time to time by the suisedon Schone tions I: Minimum of 06 practicals to be performed in a given secreter.

-Department.